-- 15 credits: 208.80 euros - 16 credits: 222.72 euros.
+- up to 10 credits: 139 euros

+- 16 credits: 222.72 euros.

 As an exception, refugee or asylum-seeker students who took FLE courses organised by UMONS during the previous academic year, but could not be admitted as a "regular" student due to lack of sufficient qualifications, are exempt from this fee.